-Acquittal of accused person to bar further proceedings 76.
-If the court acquits the accused person, the magistrate shall, when requested to do so, make an order for the dismissal of the charge and give the accused person a certificate thereof which, subject to sections 32, 33 and 34, shall without further proof be a bar to any subsequent charge for the same matter against the same person.
+Acquittal of accused person to bar further proceedings 77.
+If the court acquits the accused person, the magistrate shall, when requested to do so, make an order for the dismissal of the charge and give the accused person a certificate thereof which, subject to sections 33, 34 and 35, shall without further proof be a bar to any subsequent charge for the same matter against the same person.

-Limitation of time for proceedings for summary offences 77.
-Except where a longer time is specially allowed by law, no offence which is triable summarily shall be triable by a Summary Court unless the charge or complaint relating to it is laid within six months from the date on which evidence sufficient to justify proceedings came to the actual or constructive knowledge of a competent complainant:
+78. Except where a longer time is specially allowed by law, no offence which is triable summarily shall be triable by a Summary Court unless the charge or complaint relating to it is laid within six months from the date on which evidence sufficient to justify proceedings came to the actual or constructive knowledge of a competent complainant: